jlampar/oseer/README.md

 ### From npm

-The tool is also a published npm package that you can easily install by running `npm install -g oseer` globally on your machine.
+The tool is also a published npm package that you can easily install by running `npm install -g oseer` on your machine.
 Afterwards, you can simply launch it with the command `oseer`. **This is probably the best way of using it.**

 ## Usage